justinthelaw/uds-rke2/docs/DEVELOPMENT.md

 ### Pre-Cluster/Node Bootstrapping

-This sub-section is mainly for the pre-cluster or node bootstrapping steps, and targets the testing of the air-gapped bootstrapping of UDS RKE2 infrastructure.
+This sub-section is mainly for the pre-cluster or node bootstrapping steps and targets the testing of the air-gapped bootstrapping of UDS RKE2 infrastructure.

 You can use the [air-gapping script](./vm/scripts/airgap.sh) in the VM documentation directory to perform an IP tables manipulation to emulate an airgap.
 Modify the following lines, which allow local area network traffic, in the script based on your LAN configuration: